 Fourth Preference: Brothers and sisters of adult U.S. citizens.

-If you have an extremely complex immigration or deportation matter or if you have any problems to get F1 Student visa, please call to New york Immigration attorneys Gehi & Associates today at 718-395-6165 for a FREE CONSULTATION.
+If you have an extremely complex immigration or deportation matter or if you have any problems to get a green card through any type of immigrant or non-immigrant visa, please call to New york Immigration attorneys Gehi & Associates today at 718-263-5999 for a FREE CONSULTATION.

 118-21 Queens Blvd., Suite 409, Forest Hills, New York 11375 Ph: 718-395-6140